 It’s so hard seeing families not being able to give each other a hug in times of sadness, and for others having to stay away completely.
 But amongst all the uncertainty, there are things we can do to make life a little easier.

 - Livestream the ceremony – to allow more friends and family to pay their respects.
-We offer this service and can help people feel part of the funeral if they cannot attend in person.
+You can hire a Funeral Live Stream Company for this and help people feel part of the funeral if they cannot attend in person.